Privacy Policy

 7.2 Purpose limitation

 Data is collected only for specified, explicit and legitimate purposes.
-Further processing for other purposes takes place only if there is a legal basis or if the user has given their consent.
+Further processing for other purposes takes place only if there is a legal basis or the user has given their consent.

 7.3 Data minimisation